 Within Journalism, the course will introduce the critical thinking and doing goals: (Critical Thinking) Understand characteristics of various media formats and demonstrate how to effectively use each to reach intended audiences.

-(Doing) Communicate forms and styles appropriately, accurately and using correct

-- Provide tool or measure directly linked to each program learning outcome.
-(How will student learning in this outcome be measured?)
-Learning will be assessed through targeted exam questions. - c.
+(Doing) Communicate forms and styles appropriately, accurately and using correct style/grammar for media professions and audiences they serve.
+Provide tool or measure directly linked to each program learning outcome.
+(H c.
 What is the rationale for adding this course?
 What evidence demonstrates this need?
 In the future, the realms of communication, journalism, theatre & film, and social media influencing will become more interconnected.
 Students need to understand a wide range of skills to be adept in a changing world.
 This course will introduce students to the resources/skills that the department has to offer while also creating within them the expectation of being media producers throughout their time at ATU and into the professional lives.
+For the proposed course, attach a syllabus in Word format that includes: (Items a. through d. should be entered as they should appear in the catalog)